What is a hotel operating system?

 10. You’ve lost confidence in cash-flow management across your property

-If keeping track of cash transactions at your front desk, pool, bar, gift shop or café is getting difficult, then that’s a good indication that you need to upgrade your PMS.
+If keeping track of cash transactions at your front desk, room service, pool, bar, gift shop or café is getting difficult, then that’s a good indication that you need to upgrade your PMS.

 Look for a hotel management system that will help you manage multiple cash drawers across your property so that you know your business isn’t losing money.
 Some PMS software even lets you keep track of cash by linking the drawers to each user by shift.
 That way you can get automated reports of cash transactions and balances at the end of each shift.